blsplit.RdFunction to split a block diagonal matrix into a list of sub-matrices.

 optional argument to specify any additional argument(s) for the function specified via fun.

-logical to indicate whether to sort the list by the unique cluster values (the default is FALSE).
+logical to specify whether to sort the list by the unique cluster values (the default is FALSE).

 A list of one or more sub-matrices.